CyberGen49/CyberFilesRewrite/README.md

 To change settings for CyberFiles, open the configuration file located at `/_cyberfiles/private/config.yml`.
 Below is a description of each setting.

 **Note:** Be sure to run the config file through a YAML checker [like this one](https://yamlchecker.com/) to be sure you didn't make any mistakes while editing.

+#### `language`
+Type: `string`
+The language file to reference for all text shown on the site.
+This should be set to the name of a file that exists in /_cyberfiles/private/lang, without the extension.

+The site will always use `en`, then override it with the language set in the config.
+This leaves English as a fallback in case the selected language isn't complete.

 #### `siteName`
 Type: `string`